FleetingClouds/karma-mocha-chai/README.md

 Skeleton setup for a bare project using karma with mocha and chai.

 ## Prerequisites
-Ensure you have properly installed and in your PATH :
+Ensure you have these packages properly installed and in your PATH :

 1. Node.js and Node Package Manager (`npm`)
 2. Grunt Command Line Interpreter (`grunt-cli`)